webdynamix/react-native-group-texting/README.md

 # React-Native Group Texting Mobile App

 This mobile app is an utility app to create and manage groups of contacts.
-It then let's a user select a contacts from a group and send a text message via SMS using the devices native messenger.
+It then let's a user select contacts from a group and send a text message via SMS using the devices native messenger.

 ## Setup